OCD & DISABILITY BENEFITS

 Cognitive Behavioral Therapy (CBT) is the most common form of therapy used to treat OCD.
 In CBT, a counselor works with you to challenge obsessive thoughts and compulsive behaviors.
 Exposure and Response Prevention (ERP) is a specific form of CBT that slowly exposes you to your fears while keeping you from performing compulsions.
 Over time, you learn to deal with your anxiety without doing compulsive behavior.
 This process helps to break the cycle of thoughts and behaviors that maintain OCD symptoms.

-The key to ERP therapy is that the exposure is done in a controlled and safe way, with the help of a trained mental health professional.
-This allows the individual with OCD to confront their fears without being overwhelmed by them.
+The key to ERP therapy is that the exposure is done in a controlled way.
+Also, it should be done with the help of a trained mental health professional.
+This allows the individual with OCD to confront their fears and deal with them.

 CAN YOU GET SSDI & SSI BENEFITS FOR OCD?

 The Social Security Administration (SSA) looks at OCD under their listing for anxiety.
 The specific listing is 12.06.
 For you to get benefits for OCD, your symptoms must be so severe that, even with treatment, you experience severe anxiety and behaviors that keep you from working.
 You must also prove that your symptoms are ongoing and will last over 12 months.
-You can learn more about the Part B rules for OCD here.
+You can review the Part B rules for OCD.
 Listing 12.06 is as follows:

 LISTING 12.06 FOR OCD